Star Wars (1983 video game): Phase 3

 In the third phase, the player must navigate the trench until finally firing a proton torpedo for a direct hit on the exhaust port target.
 If the player is successful, the Death Star explodes and the player is awarded a bonus shield, to a maximum of six (can be set internally for a maximum of eight).
-Should the player fail to hit the exhaust port, a shield is lost and the player must attempt the trench again.
+Should the player fail to hit the exhaust port, a shield is lost and the trench must be attempted again.
 If the player manages to destroy the Death Star without firing at anything but the exhaust port, a bonus is awarded for "using the Force."

 The game then resets to the first phase.
-Each successive wave greatly increases the difficulty; TIE Fighters shoot more often, artillery bunkers and laser towers appear in the second phase, and obstacles appear in the trench during the third.
+Each successive wave greatly increases the difficulty; TIE fighters shoot more often, artillery bunkers and laser towers spawn in the second phase, and obstacles appear in the trench during the third.
 Unlike the movie, where the units shoot beams similar to lasers, the enemy units in this game shoot projectiles resembling fireballs, which give the player a chance of destroying the shots.

 Development

-Development on the game started in 1981 under the title "Warp Speed" and was initially headed up by Ed Rotberg (who also worked on the vector-based Battlezone).
+Development on the game started in 1981 under the title Warp Speed and was initially headed up by Ed Rotberg (who also worked on the vector-based Battlezone).
+The controller was originally designed for Army Battlezone, a Bradley Fighting Vehicle training simulator Atari created for the United States Army.
 Rotberg left Atari in October 1981, after which Atari signed a licensing agreement with Lucasfilm and finished the game.
+Focus group testing was conducted on January 24, 1983, by groups of 15-19 year old men, 20-35 year old men, and 17-30 year old women.